 And these metrics should be relevant and important to your business.
-Not a standard set issued by the IT support partner, not convoluted with jargon.
+Not a standard set issued by the IT support partner, not made difficult with jargon.
 I've heard too many stories of IT companies providing very vague metrics that are impossible to decipher.
 Avoid!

-REASON TO SWITCH No.2 POOR COMMUNICATION
+REASON TO SWITCH 2) POOR COMMUNICATION

-This can cover a whole range of issues... from it taking far too long for them to acknowledge problems... to them not letting you know when updates are taking place... or not getting back to you when they say they will...
+This can cover a whole range of issues... from taking too long for them to acknowledge problems... to them not telling you when updates are taking place... or not getting back to you when they say they will...